worldbank/GEEST/README.md

 8. Status text next to the "Execute" button will appear and let you know once processing is complete.

-9. The aggregated output raster file will be stored in the project folder specified in the "Setup" tab, under the "Accessibility" folder (*Project_Folder/Accessibility/JOB_Raster_output.tif*).
+9. The output raster file will be stored in the project folder specified in the "Setup" tab, under the "Accessibility" folder (*Project_Folder/Accessibility/JOB_Raster_output.tif*).

 #### 4.4.5 Access to Health Facilities